Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/unorganized/2024-review.md

 ---
-title: "Stuff I Saw/Played/Looked at For a Bit in 2024"
+title: "Stuff I Saw/Played/Looked at For a Bit in 2024 - Part 1: Movies"
 date: 2024-12-27T16:56:50-05:00
-draft: true
+draft: false
 section: "Thoughts"
 categories:
 - blog
 tags:
+- year-in-review
+- 2024
 - movies
+- dune
 - planet-of-the-apes
+- alien
 - sonic-the-hedgehog
 - lord-of-the-rings
-- tv
-- babylon-5
-- doctor-who
-- star-trek
-- star-trek-discovery
-- star-trek-prodigy
-- star-trek-lower-decks
-- what-we-do-in-the-shadows
-- gaming
-- legend-of-zelda
-- runescape
-- osrs
-- leagues
-- advent-of-code
-- minecraft
-- balloon-smp
-- too-many-tags
 ---

 {{< load-photoswipe >}}

+*So this post was originally supposed to go up in late December and also cover a lot more than just movies, but a \*ton\* of stuff came up that distracted me, so I'm just gonna break it up into multiple parts so I can finally get at least something posted.*

 Since it's already that time of year again, I thought I'd sit down and write up a quick post about some of the stuff I've enjoyed over the past year.
 Of course, because I'm me, that immediately devolved into listing out just about every little thing I've experienced, and condemning myself to hours of effort for what could've been a 10 minute task.

 But it's fun, and isn't that what matters?
 Probably not but I'm doing it anyway.

-# Movies

 ### Poor Things